viper-010/Python_YT/11-Strings/01-string_methods.md

 # What are strings?
 In python, anything that you enclose between single or double quotation marks is considered a string.
 A string is essentially a sequence or array of textual data.
 Strings are used when working with Unicode characters.
+* """ and ''' helps to carry out the string in what format we needed.
 ### Example
 ```python
 name = "Harry"